kamaradclimber/gerritfs/README.md

 password: my_gerrit_http_password # see your preference on gerrit web interface
 ```

-Tree mapping (intent, most of it not implemented yet)
+Tree mapping (ticked if implemented)
 ------------

 - [x] **/my** contains a list of reviews grouped by projects and a file named **dashboard**